louise-campbell/loulou/README.md

 # loulou
-Hello, I'm Louise a Senior User Researcher on the Data Engineering, Data Science & AI team at Justice Digital & Technology
+Hello, I'm Louise, a Senior User Researcher on the Data Engineering, Data Science & AI team at Justice Digital & Technology